 Transactions are hard.
 Distributed transactions are harder.
 Distributed transactions over the WAN are final boss hardness. - Andy Pavlo

-This post describes how transactions are implemented in FaunaDB.
+This post describes how read-write and read only transactions are implemented in Fauna.
 We will start with some background and then explain how the core protocol maintains consistency across geographic distances.
-We then discuss the performance implications of FaunaDB’s architecture.
+We then discuss the performance implications of Fauna’s architecture.

 - Linearizable, consistent operations across replicas